Washington, D.C. for History Lovers

 - Take the Underground Railroad tour in MD.
 You can tack on visiting Frederick Douglas house that is in DC and then head out for a very scenic outdoor tour of the underground railroad.
 This tour is also around 2 hours.

-- If the people are not up for many hours of walking, or the weather is not too friendly, there are several houses worth visiting.
-They include: Presidents Wilson residents, Tudor Place, The Old Stone House, Decatur House and the Newton D. Baker house
+- If people are not up for many hours of walking, or the weather is not too friendly, there are several houses worth visiting.
+They include: President Wilson residence, Tudor Place, The Old Stone House, Decatur House and the Newton D. Baker house.

-- There are some sleepy towns about 40 miles out from DC, one includes the Village of Waterford which dates back to the 1740's.
+- There are some sleepy towns about 40 miles out from DC.
+The Village of Waterford dates back to the 1740s.
 This is a beautiful town with many original buildings - almost like a mini Williamsburg.
-Another town also in Loudoun County is Middleburg which dates back to the 1780's.
-Extremely affluent town and even Jackie O. had a house there and Elizabeth Taylor.
-The town has a unique history and is also a horse country.
-Filled with mom and pop stuff selling antiques and furniture that looks like they just came from Paris.
+Another town, also in Loudoun County, is Middleburg which dates back to the 1780s.
+It is an extremely affluent town and even Jackie O. and Elizabeth Taylor had houses there.
+The town has a unique history and is also horse country.
+It is filled with mom and pop stores selling antiques and furniture that look like they just came from Paris.
 A great place to walk around.

 Do you have tips and recommendations to add?
 What else should a history lover visit when they are in the area?
-Please add them in the comments below.
+Please send them to us.

 Updated May 30, 2022